-As a condition of registration, the University requires that all graduate and professional students, including international students on non-immigrant visas, have medical insurance coverage hat meets the University’s minimum requirements.
-Contact the Insurance Office on the fourth floor of the Arthur Ashe Student Health and Wellness Center for details regarding the campus Student Health Insurance Plan (SHIP) or regarding the campus minimum requirements.
+As a condition of registration, the University requires that all graduate and professional students, including international students on non-immigrant visas, have medical insurance coverage that meets the University’s minimum requirements.
+Contact the Insurance Office on the fourth floor of the Arthur Ashe Student Health and Wellness Center for details regarding the UC Student Health Insurance Plan (UCSHIP) or regarding the campus minimum requirements.

 Services are designed to meet the unique educational needs of regularly enrolled students with documented permanent and temporary disabilities.
 The philosophy and mission of the program are to encourage independence; assist students in realizing their academic potential; and facilitate the elimination of physical, programmatic, and attitudinal barriers.
-The OSD staff is available to assist students in successfully meeting educational challenges.
-A good introduction to the OSD, explaining how the OSD works and how to obtain services, is available in the OSD Student Handbook.
+The CAE staff is available to assist students in successfully meeting educational challenges.
+A good introduction to the CAE, explaining how the CAE works and how to obtain services, is available in the CAE Student Handbook.
 For a copy, log on to the website.

 Housing & Family Services

 Apply for housing online and get more detailed information about graduate student and family housing at UCLA.

 Weyburn Terrace is a brand new seven-building, 840-unit complex that contains studio apartments, two-bedroom/two-bath apartments, and two-bedroom/two-bath townhouses for single graduate students.
 New graduate/professional students as designated by their academic department are guaranteed a one-year contract with the option to renew for another year.
 One-year contracts for the remaining spaces are offered to new and current single graduate/professional students through a general lottery process on a space-available basis.